MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 ## FAQ

 ### Indexes and database storage usage
 Database storage includes both the database records as well as index files used to improve search performance.
 Indexes are created and optimized for peak performance and are updated frequently by the system by analyzing data use patterns.
 No user action is needed to optimize the indexes, as all Common Data Service stores have tuning enabled by default.
-An increased size or number of indexes will consume additional storage on the database.
+Fluctuation in database size, represented by an increase or decrease in the size or number of indexes, affects storage consumption.
+Common Data Service is constantly working to compress the index which is displayed to users.
 Common causes for an increase in index size are:

 - An organization making use of new functionality (this can be custom, out-of-box, or part of an update or solution installation)
 - Data volume or complexity changes